Application process

 Make sure you complete Step 1 as early as possible so that you have plenty of time for Step 2.

 Applications clearly falling outside the scope of DFF’s grantmaking criteria will not go through to the next step.
-Applications that meet the grantmaking criteria will be fully evaluated with the assistance of our Panel of Experts, on the basis of which a recommendation will be made to the DFF Board.
+Litigation Track Support applications that meet the grantmaking criteria will be fully evaluated by DFF with the assistance of our Panel of Experts, after which DFF prepares a recommendation to be approved by the DFF Board.

 Step 4: Decision by DFF Board